oasisprotocol/curve25519-voi/README.md

  * The majority of curve25519-voi is derived from curve25519-dalek.

+ * fiat-crypto is used for the field arithmetic.

  * The Ed25519 batch verification started off as a port of the implementation present in ed25519-dalek, but was later switched to be based off ed25519consensus.